The Bodyguard (1992 film): Box office

-In the United States and Canada, The Bodyguard opened on November 25, 1992, in 1,717 theaters; it grossed $16.6 million in its opening weekend, ranking third.
-The film spent 10 weeks in the Top 10, ultimately grossing $121.9 million domestically, and $410.9 million worldwide.
-Its international gross was a record for Warner Bros.
+On November 23, 1992, a benefit premiere of the film took place at Hollywood's Mann's Chinese Theatre attended by its leading stars Houston and Costner.
+The film opened domestically in the United States and Canada two days later, on November 25 to 1,717 theaters.

+In its opening weekend, the film grossed $16.6 million, ranking third.
+It spent ten weeks inside the top ten of the box office, eventually grossing $121.9 million in the North American box office, becoming the seventh highest-grossing film of 1992 in the United States and Canada.
+Internationally, the film was even more successful.
 In the United Kingdom, it had a record Christmas opening, with a gross of $2 million for the weekend from 258 screens.
 In Australia, it set an opening week record of $A4.36 million from 144 screens, beating the record set by Crocodile Dundee II.
 It also set the opening weekend record in Denmark.
 It was the highest-grossing Warner Bros. film in Japan of all-time with a gross in excess of $21 million.
-It was the seventh-highest-grossing film of 1992 in the United States and Canada and the second-highest-grossing film of 1992, behind Aladdin, which opened on the same day.
-At the time, it was the tenth-highest-grossing film of all time.
+Eventually, the film's total global net gross was $410.9 million, which was a record for Warner Bros.
+As a result, it became the second-highest-grossing film of 1992, behind Aladdin, which opened on the same day.
+At the time of its release, it was the tenth-highest-grossing film of all time.

-The film was re-released in 2012 and grossed a further $61,020.
+The film has since seen two re-releases, the first in 2012 occurred shortly after Houston's death, grossing a further $61,020, while a second more limited re-release happened in 2022 to commemorate the film's 30th anniversary since its release.

 Accolades

-Two songs from the film, "Run to You" and "I Have Nothing", were nominated for an Academy Award for Best Original Song.
-The soundtrack was nominated for four Grammy Awards, winning three, including Album of the Year for its album of the same name.
+Two songs from the film, "Run to You" and "I Have Nothing", were nominated for an Academy Award for Best Original Song at the 65th Academy Awards.
+The soundtrack was nominated for four Grammy Awards, winning three, including Album of the Year, which Houston won as both the main artist and producer, a first for a black woman, at the 36th Annual Grammy Awards.
 The film was nominated for several MTV Movie Awards, Image Awards, BMI Film & TV Awards, a Golden Screen Award in Germany and a Japan Academy Film Prize.

-It received seven Golden Raspberry Award nominations, including Worst Picture, Worst Actor (for Costner), and Worst Actress (for Houston).
+It received seven Golden Raspberry Award nominations, including Worst Picture, Worst Actor (Costner), Worst Actress (Houston), Worst Screenplay (Kasdan) and Worst Original Song ("Queen of the Night") at the 13th Golden Raspberry Awards.
 Houston was also nominated for Worst New Star as was Kevin Costner's haircut, however the film did not win in any category.

-In 2004, the American Film Institute ranked the film's version of "I Will Always Love You" as #65 on its AFI's 100 Years...100 Songs list.
+In 2004, the American Film Institute ranked the film's version of "I Will Always Love You" at number 65 on its AFI's 100 Years...100 Songs list.
+In 2018, the single version of "I Will Always Love You" was inducted into the Grammy Hall of Fame, followed by inclusion in the 2019 class of the National Recording Registry by the Library of Congress in 2020.